JdyxZ/Casada/info/CASADA.md

 - Keep focus on input when we exit the emoji menu.✅
 - Select chat: Keep scroll or scroll down.✅
 - Positionate well the emoji menu. ✅
-- Check where to place || operator to place default values for values that evaluate to false.
+- Check where to place || operator to place default values for values that evaluate to false. ✅
 - SillyServer.
-    - Load rooms.
+    - Load rooms.✅
     - Room change. ✅
     - Send and receive messages.
-    - Status messages.
+    - Conversation status messages.
+    - Conversation status.
+    - Last sent message.
     - Send log.
 - Sort chats based on the most recent message (with animation?).
 - Unread message status.